ChanceTheHacker/Lightning-Web-Components-Extended/README.md

-isActive - is this button active class - a class to give the button activeVariant - the variant for the button when active. overrides group settings defaultVariant - the variant when button is inactive. overrides group settings iconName - gives the button an icon
+isActive - is this button active class - a class to give the button activeVariant - the variant for the button when active. overrides group settings inactiveVariant - the variant when button is inactive. overrides group settings iconName - gives the button an icon

 to communicate with the parent this sends a custom event